Aki0x137/Obsidian-Backups/Distributed-Systems-Cohort/Thinking Concurrency.md

 # Mutual Exclusion
+In concurrent programming, mutual exclusion is a fundamental concept for ensuring data integrity.
+It refers to the idea that only one thread of execution can access a shared resource(like a piece of memory, critical section in code or a file) at a time.
+This prevents race conditions, where multiple threads try to modify the same data simultaneously, potentially leading to unexpected or incorrect results.
 ### How do we make sure our protocol or algorithm is correct?
 #### 1. Mutual Exclusion:
 - Threads are prevented from accessing the same resource(memory address or critical region in code) simultaneously.